sola-st/wasm-r3/README.md

 `eval-RQ4.py`

 This took about 5 minutes in our setup.
-Note that this might significantly vary depending the number of cpu cores you have.
+NOTE: This might significantly vary depending the number of cpu cores you have.

 `latexify.py`